marcowuethrich/CheckDBConnection/README.md

 #DB Connection Checker

 Checked the DB Connection for multiple JDBC Driver.
-Show on result all table in DB.
+Run java with some parameter (userName, JDBC-URL, password, query).

 You can choose between MSSQL / MYSQL / Oracle JDBC Driver